momo1689/FAN/README.md

 ![FAN Architecture](https://github.com/momo1689/FAN/blob/master/figs/network.png)

+Our proposed method FAN contains two subnetwork -- Est-Net and De-Net.
+Est-Net is to estimate the noise level map which plays the role of guidance.
+De-Net is for image denoising.

 ![Spatial-Channel Attention Block](https://github.com/momo1689/FAN/blob/master/figs/SCAB.png)

+The SCAB combines the spatial attention mechanism and channel attention mechanism.
+The spatial mechanism can reweight the feature maps based on the position of different feature maps while the channel mechanism can focus on different types of features.

 ## Results on AWGN

 ![Test on sigma=50](https://github.com/momo1689/FAN/blob/master/figs/awgn.png)

+Test on the LIVE1 dataset with the addiative gaussian white noise of sigma = 50.

 ## Results on Real Noise Dataset

 ![Test on SIDD Dataset](https://github.com/momo1689/FAN/blob/master/figs/SIDD.png)

+One example of test on SIDD dataset.

 ![Test on DND Dataset](https://github.com/momo1689/FAN/blob/master/figs/DND.png)

+One example of test on DND dataset.

 ## Code User Guide